Systematic reviews - for researchers

 According to PRISMA’s checklist, all databases, registries and other sources used to find articles should be reported, in addition to the date when each source was last searched.
 The search strategy should be documented in full for each database, and can be published in an appendix to the published review article.

-There is a particular checklist for how the search itself should be reported: PRISMA-S
+There is a particular checklist for how the search itself should be reported: PRISMA-Search.

 Update your search before publication